 The first one, nutrigenetics, studies the different responses to diet depending on each individual’s genotype (type of gene).
 On the other hand, nutrigenomics studies the molecular mechanisms that explain the different phenotypic responses to diet depending on the particular genotype of each individual.
-In other words, it analyses how nutrients influence gene expression.
+In other words, it analyzes how nutrients influence gene expression.

 What is Omics?

 “Omics” is a neologism used in molecular biology as a suffix to refer to the study of the whole or the totality of something.
-Therefore, in a more generic way, we can say that nutrigenomics analyses the relationship between food and genetics in a more comprehensive way.
+Therefore, in a more generic way, we can say that nutrigenomics analyzes the relationship between food and genetics in a more comprehensive way.

 Both disciplines are areas of so-called nutritional genomics.
 Both are part of the conjunction of omics with food and nutrition sciences.

 For dozens of years, nutrigenetic and nutrigenomic studies have provided large amounts of information that allow us to approach what we can call precision nutrition.
 It basically consists of taking into account the particularities of each individual in order to have the healthiest diet possible.
-Likewise, nutrition can help prevent or treat a pathology: the more personalised the diet and eating habits, the greater the contribution to improvement or recovery.
+Likewise, nutrition can help prevent or treat a pathology: the more personalized the diet and eating habits, the greater the contribution to improvement or recovery.

-There are countless foods and types of diet that both disciplines have analysed, among which the Mediterranean diet is one of the most noteworthy.
+There are countless foods and types of diet that both disciplines have analyzed, among which the Mediterranean diet is one of the most noteworthy.
 Although this type of diet has been defined and catalogued in different ways, studies have shown that it can interact with the genome and reduce the risk of certain pathologies in certain types of people.